TheFitzZZ/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Actions

-* Prepare Your Windows Server Environment & Log Analytics Workspace
-* Set Up Best Practices Assessment
+* Set Up Best Practices Assessment for one machine
 * Run the Best Practices Assessment
-* Analyze Results and Identify Remediation Steps
+* Analyze Results

 ### Success criteria

 * Best Practices Assessment is enabled and installed on your Arc-enabled Windows Server.
 * The Assessment Platform , Windows Server Assessment , and Azure Monitor Agent (AMA)  extensions are installed successfully.
-* The first Best Practices Assessment is run successfully, and results appear in the Azure Portal.
+* The first Best Practices Assessment is run successfully

 ### Learning resources